Anemia is a common blood condition, reported as a low-hemoglobin level that may make you feel tired and weak.

 Sickle Cell Anemia

 This type of anemia happens when the shape of the red blood cell is faulty.
-This irregular shape of red blood cell clog the blood vessel and cause damage and pain.
+This irregular shape of red blood cells clogs the blood vessels and causes damage and pain.
 These red blood cells break down easily and oxygen doesn’t get to the body.

 Thalassemia